walkerkaiman/Blob-OSC/README.md

 - Test with Manual Send before enabling auto-send

 ### Multi-Object Tracking

+**ByteTrack (Recommended)**
-- Enable "Track IDs" for persistent object identification
+- Enable "Use ByteTrack" for advanced tracking algorithm
+- Handles occlusions: objects maintain IDs when temporarily hidden
+- Manages crossovers: objects keep correct IDs when paths cross
+- Robust to noise: filters out false detections automatically
+- Based on [ByteTrack research](https://github.com/FoundationVision/ByteTrack) from ECCV 2022

+**Simple Tracking (Fallback)**
+- Basic centroid-based tracking
+- Faster but less robust than ByteTrack
+- Automatically used if ByteTrack fails to initialize

+**Best Practices**
-- Use center coordinates for smooth position tracking
+- Use ByteTrack for complex scenes with multiple objects
+- Adjust Track Threshold (0.3-0.7) based on detection quality
+- Increase Track Buffer (30-60) for scenes with frequent occlusions
-- Clear IDs when objects leave and re-enter the scene
+- Clear IDs when starting a new tracking session

 ### Color-Specific Detection
 - Use Red/Green/Blue channels for colored object detection